fleetdm/fleet/handbook/company/communications.md

 This works because every Fleetie grants edit access to everyone else at Fleet as part of onboarding.

 ### Shared calendars
-At Fleet, our shared team calendars are more than just schedules; they are the heartbeats of our operations.
-Acting as the primary source for team rituals, they facilitate the smooth execution of each sprint.
+Team calendars are the primary source for sprint rituals; they facilitate the execution of each sprint.

 Looking to add, change, or remove a shared calendar?
 [Create an issue](https://github.com/fleetdm/fleet/issues/new) with your idea, title it "Calendar idea", write up your idea, and label it with `#g-ceo` so that it can be brought to the e-group or appropriate DRI for feedback.